vapoursynth/vapoursynth/doc/pythonreference.rst

    .. py:attribute:: props

       This attribute holds all the frame's properties as a dict.
 They are also mapped as sub-attributes for compatibility with older scripts.
+For more information, see:
+      `API Reference <apireference.html#reserved-frame-properties>`_
-This includes the data for matrix, transfer and primaries. (_Matrix, _Transfer, _Primaries) See `Resize <functions/resize.html>`_ for more information.
+      Note: This includes the data for matrix, transfer and primaries. (_Matrix, _Transfer, _Primaries) See `Resize <functions/resize.html>`_ for more information.

    .. py:method:: copy()